The Mamluk Sultanate and Its Commercial Empire

 Conclusion: The Enduring Value of Mamluk Currency

 The coins and currency of the Mamluk Sultanate were far more than tools of commerce.
 They were instruments of state policy, expressions of faith, and works of art.
 They enabled the sultanate to maintain one of the most prosperous and interconnected economies of the medieval world.
-The Mamluk monetary system, with its careful integration of gold, silver, and copper, its sophisticated minting practices, and its deep integration into global trade networks, stands as a testament to the administrative and economic sophistication of the era.
+The Mamluk monetary system, with its careful integration of gold, silver, and copper, its sophisticated minting practices, and its deep integration into global trade networks, stands as a remarkable achievement of pre-modern statecraft.